 Greg Burris is a film and cultural theorist whose work focuses on race, media, and emancipatory politics, particularly in the context of the U.S. Black freedom movement and the Palestinian liberation struggle.
-His first book, The Palestinian Idea: Film, Media, and the Radical Imagination, is forthcoming from Temple University Press.
-Greg has also contributed essays to such publications as CineAction, Cinema Journal, The Electronic Intifada, The Guardian, Jadaliyya, Journal of Popular Film and Television, Middle Eastern Studies, Quarterly Review of Film and Video, and the anthologies Futures of Black Radicalism (Verso, 2017) and Global Raciality: Empire, PostColoniality, and DeColoniality (Routledge, 2018).
+He is the author of The Palestinian Idea: Film, Media, and the Radical Imagination (Temple University, 2019), and he has also contributed essays to such publications as CineAction, Cinema Journal, Electronic Intifada, Film Quarterly, The Guardian, Jadaliyya, Journal of Popular Film and Television, Middle Eastern Studies, Quarterly Review of Film and Video, and the anthologies Futures of Black Radicalism (Verso, 2017) and Global Raciality: Empire, PostColoniality, and DeColoniality (Routledge, 2018).

 Race and Ethnicity